 Einstein's Theory of Relativity was like a mystical event after years of super intensity in the dimension of focused awareness.
 Where is his freedom?
 Many Einstein-types like Heidegger at the time in Germany, with perhaps even greater IQs, joined The Nazi Party.
-(And Professor Peterson, with all due respect, let's be completely honest here, if Neitzsche had been alive, who do you really think he'd be backing as his uberman in Germany in the 1930s?
-Dostoevsky, yes, that's a different case, and this we understand: he'd have been like Bullock, criticizing The Right and the Left alike.)
+(And Professor Peterson, with all due respect, let's be completely honest here, if Nietzsche had been alive, who do you really think he'd be backing as his uberman in Germany in the 1930s?)
 So, what moral culpability did these two thinkers (Hitler and Einstein) have?
 On the one side is a Jew who is the exact epitome of a scapegoat, a pacifist-determinist.
 On the other, the dark movement clouded in blood instinct, uber's will to power and the crowd's angry roar.
-Notice Relativity and Nazism aren’t rocks rolling down the hill.
+Notice Relativity and Nazism aren’t Spinoza's rocks rolling down the hill.
 They’re explanations and events caused by ideas.
 Einstein and Hitler originated and refined them.
 The one?
 The other?
 Neither really determined completely, nor free, but the result of the human mind in process and the history of a complicated event.

-The creation of idea doesn’t guarantee morality but only human freedom itself.
-Reason – the act of focus on necessary connections – guarantees human free-action.
+The creation of idea doesn’t guarantee morality, but only human freedom itself.
+Reason – the act of focusing on necessary connections – guarantees human free-action.
 Atheism and freedom are not incompatible.
 Science and free-choice are not at odds.
 The existence of free will is not a resounding fact to exclude all others, but a fact notwithstanding.
 So this is the science of free will: the more it is mastered, the greater the likeliness of self-control; the more you are resigned to the inevitability of fate, the lesser the likelihood that you’ll master your own fortune, thus caving into whims, even ones like serial murder, child-rape and democide.
-(See also, No Memetic Code).

 © 2024 - E. A. St. Amant